Diem-TX-Dang/vdW-MBDWan-code/README.md

 A Python code for calculating van der Waals and induction energies in materials using Wannier Functions
 ----------------------------------------------------------------------------------------------------------------------------------

-This code is provided for the paper: "Dissecting van der Waals interactions with Density Functional Theory - Wannier-basis approach"
+This code is provided for the paper: "Dissecting van der Waals interactions with Density Functional Theory - Wannier-basis approach".

                                      https://arxiv.org/abs/...

-Authors: Diem Thi-Xuan Dang, Dai-Nam Le, and Lilia Woods
+Authors: Diem Thi-Xuan Dang, Dai-Nam Le, and Lilia Woods.

-Address: Advanced Materials and Devices Theory Group, Department of Physics, University of South Florida, Tampa, FL, USA
+Address: Advanced Materials and Devices Theory Group, Department of Physics, University of South Florida, Tampa, FL, USA.

          https://www.amd-woods-group.com/